The Beginner’s Guide to Climbing Kilimanjaro

 If reaching the summit of Mt.
 Kilimanjaro isn’t already at the top of your bucket list, it should be.
 This African gem, located in Tanzania, is the highest peak of the entire continent, and climbing to the top of its staggering 19,341-foot-high summit is guaranteed to take your breath away and make your jaw drop.

-To have the best Mt.
-Kilimanjaro climbing experience, you should be fully aware of the conditions, seasonal climates, costs, and requirements to prepare yourself for this challenge.
+Can beginners climb Kilimanjaro?
+Yes and to have the best Mt.
+Kilimanjaro climbing experience as a beginner, you should be fully aware of the conditions, seasonal climates, costs, and requirements to prepare yourself for this challenge.

 To prepare you with everything you need to know for your trip to Kilimanjaro, we have created this detailed guide to take you through each stage of getting you up to the summit.
 Keep reading to learn more about the essentials of climbing up the world’s tallest, free-standing mountain.